camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/outbound/sendgrid.md

 description: Quickly send emails from your BPMN processes.
 ---

-The **SendGrid Connector** allows you to quickly send emails from your BPMN processes.
+The **SendGrid Connector** is an outbound Connector that allows you to quickly send emails from your BPMN processes.

 ## Prerequisites